 Choosing which metrics to track is not always a "one-size-fits-all" decision, however, there are several key metrics that offer benefits to everyone.
-Learn more about key metrics here.
+Learn more about key metrics.

 Interested in learning even more about metrics?
 Check out our ever-expanding library of metrics at MetricHQ.
-Not only can you access information about 100+ metrics across multiple business divisions, such as Marketing, Sales, Advertising, and Social Media, you can also add metrics to your account directly from MetricHQ.
-Find out how you can learn from, interact with, and contribute to MetricHQ here.
+Not only can you access information for almost 300 metrics across multiple business divisions, such as Marketing, Sales, Advertising, and Social Media, you can also add metrics to your account directly from MetricHQ.
+Find out how you can learn from, interact with, and contribute to MetricHQ.

-- Explore your metric - customize and experiment with its display.
+- Explore your metrics – customize and experiment with their display.

 This is the fun part where you get to experiment and play with your metric!
-Apply different time ranges, choose a different visualization type, mix and match by segmenting and filtering - and see the impact of each of your selections as you explore.
-Learn more about exploring metrics here.
+Apply different date ranges, choose different visualization types, mix and match by segmenting and filtering - and see the impact of each of your selections as you explore.
+Learn more about exploring metrics.

 - Share your metric discoveries.

 Keep everyone aware of trends in your business data by sharing a metric (or a group of metrics on a dashboard), or, optionally, give an in-the-moment, contextual view of your discoveries by sharing the URL of a metric or dashboard.
 You can also download and print your favourite metric dashboards for digital or print distribution.
 Learn more about sharing metrics and dashboards.
 Learn more about published views.
 Learn more about downloading dashboards as PDFs.